cceh/capitularia/docs/_sources/overviews/collation_tool.rst.txt

 Custom Version of CollateX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our custom version of CollateX uses a custom word comparison function.

 The stock version of CollateX [CollateX]_ uses word comparison functions that
-only return binary values, signalling either a match or a mismatch.
-Our custom
+return a *boolean*, signalling either a match or a mismatch.
+Our customized
-version uses a word comparison function that returns a similarity value between
+version of Collate-X uses a word comparison function that returns a *float*
+value between 0 and 1, signalling a greater or lesser similarity between to
-0 and 1.
-This works much better when aligning variant orthographies of the same
+words.
+This approach works better when aligning variant orthographies of the
-word.
+same word.

 In our custom CollateX we also implemented an enhancement of the
 Needleman-Wunsch algorithm by Gotoh.
 [Gotoh1982]_